irvin/taipei/README.md

 **No eating or drinking is allowed inside the station or on the train.**

-### YouBike
+### YouBike (Bike sharing)

-[YouBike](http://taipei.youbike.com.tw/en/f43.php) allows commuters to rent from one station and return at another.
-To use YouBike, you will need an [EasyCard](https://www.easycard.com.tw/english/easycard/buy.asp) that is available at all metro station information counters and convenience stores.
+Yellow bike sharing service [YouBike](http://taipei.youbike.com.tw/en/f43.php) is available everywhere across Taipei (and near all metro station).
+It allows commuters to rent from one station and return at another with [EasyCard](https://www.easycard.com.tw/english/easycard/buy.asp) with very cheap price as low as 30 an hour, which is available at all metro station information counters and convenience stores.

 ## Sight Seeing